AP Investigation: Hospital patients held hostage for cash | WTOP

 —In Congo’s second city of Lubumbashi, the AP visited more than 20 hospitals and clinics and found that all but one routinely detained patients who failed to pay, even though the practice is illegal there.

 —In Bangalore, India, Emmanuel Malagi was detained in a private hospital for three months after he was treated for a spinal tumor, according to his brother, Christanand.
-Prevented from seeing him, his family scrambled unsuccessfully to pay his nearly 1.4 million rupee ($19,281) bill — and when he died, the hospital demanded another 10 lakh ($13,771) to release the body.
+Prevented from seeing him, his family scrambled unsuccessfully to pay his nearly 1.4 lakh rupees ($19,281) bill — and when he died, the hospital demanded another 10 lakh ($13,771) to release the body.

 —In Malaysia, a medical student from the Netherlands on a diving trip got the bends.
 He couldn’t afford his decompression treatment; the hospital locked him in a room for four days, with no food or drink, until he was able to get the money, according to Saskia Mostert, a Dutch academic who has researched hospital detentions.